Here I have an amazing guest post from a fitness blogger who loves a workout I am sure you will find useful.

 Think about whom you can invite to join you for your workout.
 Look for a partner who is into the same workouts as you, and shares your fitness vision as well as your commitment to getting fit.

-Before you commit, discuss with your partner your specific fitness goals and fitness plan, and let them know when that you will train.
+Before you commit, discuss with your partner your specific fitness goals and fitness plan, and let them know when you will train.
 Agree on everything beforehand.

 Keep a Workout Journal